kyphan38/web/assets/docs/study/soft skills/3-ccc.md

 Pillars of transparency

-- Scrum and Kanban are two widely adopted frameworks in DevOps that promote transparency:
+- Scrum and Kanban are two widely adopted frameworks in DevOps that promote transparency
   - Scrum uses artifacts like sprint boards, standups, and retrospectives to share progress
   - Kanban boards provide real-time visualizations of work in progress, helping teams manage flow and capacity

 Optimizing flow through visibility

-- Making work visible allows for:
+- Making work visible allows for
   - Early detection of blockers
   - Clear identification of bottlenecks
   - More effective prioritization